 Paired with the gorgeous plates of food were three different wines — two Swiss white wines from the region: a Pinot Gris from Domaine La Colombe and a Chenin Blanc from Domaine Louis Bovard — both of these vineyards participated in the market.
 The third glass was a French red wine — Saint-Joseph Cuvée du Papy.

-I recently borrowed one of Anne-Sophie Pic’s cookbooks from our local library, which includes a section with recipes for cooking with children that I’m eager to try at home with my boys.
+I recently borrowed one of Anne-Sophie Pic’s cookbooks from the library, which includes some recipes for cooking with children that I’m eager to try at home.
 After reading all about her impressive accomplishments, it was truly a pleasure to have a meal in her restaurant at the magnificent Beau-Rivage Palace.
 She presented us with really exquisite dishes, especially in terms of their appearance and creative flavor combinations.
 In my opinion, she’s an exciting and innovative chef doing incredible work here in Switzerland and in France.
-Not only that, but thanks to the public market she hosted that day, now I know where to find her favorite Swiss ingredients… And, so do you!
+Not only that, but thanks to this public market, now I know where to find her favorite Swiss ingredients… And, so do you!